ibm-cloud-docs/containers/cs_troubleshoot_clusters.md

 The following steps assume that the API key stores the credentials of a service ID.
 If you set up your image pull secret to use an API key of an individual user, you must verify that user's {{site.data.keyword.cloud_notm}} IAM permissions and credentials.
 {: note}

 1. Find the service ID that API key uses for the image pull secret by reviewing the **Description**.
-The service ID that is created with the cluster says `ID for <cluster_name>` and is used in the `default` Kubernetes namespace.
+The service ID that is created with the cluster is named `cluster-<cluster_ID>` and is used in the `default` Kubernetes namespace.
 If you created another service ID such as to access a different Kubernetes namespace or to modify {{site.data.keyword.cloud_notm}} IAM permissions, you customized the description.
     ```
     ibmcloud iam service-ids
     ```